A comprehensive resource for safe and responsible laser use

 Laser hazards to aviation

-The primary concern of safety experts is the problem of visible lasers that can cause “visual interference” with pilot performance during critical phases of flight.
-They have identified three main visual interference hazards: 1) temporary flashblindness, 2) glare and disruption, and 3) distraction.
+- Experts have identified three main visual interference hazards: 1) temporary flashblindness, 2) glare and disruption, and 3) distraction.

 Temporary flashblindness.
 Like having a camera flash directly in one’s eyes — the pilot is temporarily unable to see until the afterimage fades.

 Glare and disruption.
 The pilot cannot see past the light glare, until the light stops.
 The glare is bright enough to disrupt normal operations.

 Distraction.
 The pilot is distracted by steady or flashing laser light that is significantly brighter than other nighttime sources such as city lights and airport marker lights.
 While not technically a “visual” interference — the pilot can see despite the light — the light distraction can interfere with mental awareness.
 This can be overcome by education and training in laser hazards and how to react to them.

 Visual interference is hazardous during critical phases of flight -- landings, takeoffs and emergency maneuvers.
 If pilots are illuminated at cruising altitude, there is usually plenty of time and altitude to recover even from flashblindness.

 But when a pilot is flashblinded on final approach, the situation can be very dangerous.
 This is especially hazardous because even a low-powered “legal” laser pointer (5 milliwatts power, 1 milliradian divergence, green color) can be a distraction at a distance of two miles.
 Obviously, more powerful lasers are of even greater concern.